HS6986/PsiPartitionPlus/README.md

 This repository is currently under development and its content is exactly the same as PsiPartition.

-Thank you for Dr. Xu and Professor Onoda for developing this innovative software, PsiPartition.
+Thank you for Dr. Xu and Professor Onoda for developing the innovative software, PsiPartition.

 Hiroaki Sato (he/him)
 Senior High School at Komaba, University of Tsukuba